mmbell/samurai/README.markdown

 Bell, M. M., M. T. Montgomery, and K. A. Emanuel, 2012: Air-sea enthalpy and momentum exchange at major hurricane wind speeds observed during CBLAST. *J. Atmos.
 Sci.*, *accepted with minor revisions*.

 Please reference this publication if you use SAMURAI in your research.
-A description of the 3D version including ananalytic tests is currently in preparation.
+A description of the 3D version including analytic tests is currently in preparation.

 ## Compilation and Use